GettaMeeting

 Imagine you enter the conference room for a meeting about company goals and how to achieve them.
 An hour later, you leave the meeting feeling like no progress was made and your time was wasted.

-Many of us leave conversations at work feeling disappointed rather than uplifted and motivated.
+Unfortunately, many of us leave conversations at work feeling disappointed rather than uplifted and motivated.
+That's a problem.

 Whether it’s between employees and/or managers, our dialogue at work should inspire us to be more productive, build stronger working relationships, boost morale, and continue to improve communication.
-Exchanging feedback, listening to understand, and other key conversational elements often go missing in our day-to-day interactions, making our conversations less than meaningful.
+Exchanging feedback, listening to understand, and other key elements often go missing in our day-to-day interactions, causing our conversations to fall flat.

-High productivity and motivation can be achievable with consistent effort in making conversations truly meaningful.
-Yet, it’s easier said than done, so here’s a guide toward having productive conversations at work.
+High productivity and motivation can be achieved with consistent effort in making conversations truly meaningful.
+Let's uncover the power of conversation so that we can learn to harness it.

 Why Meaningful Conversations Matter, Especially At Work

-How we hold conversations at work lays the foundation for teamwork, collaboration, skill development, customer support, leadership development and so much more.
+Conversations at work wouldn't be a topic of discussion if they didn't play such a crucial role in the success of the workplace.
+How we hold conversations at work lays the foundation for teamwork, collaboration, skill development, customer support, leadership development, and so much more.
 If our dialogue with each other is subpar, we can’t effectively grow in our roles or as an organization.

-Growing from peers who participate in casual conversation to allies and trusted partners through intentional dialogue brings benefit to teams in the following ways:
+Growing from peers to allies and trusted partners through intentional dialogue brings benefit to teams, such as:

 • Diversity becomes stronger